 If, however, you’re getting proxy errors with your current VPN when trying to access Netflix locations that are a bit rarer — often because you speak more languages than just English, or are trying to learn a new language, or simply even because you have a yen for the cinema of a particular country — ExpressVPN is again your best allround bet.

 Playing around with the software a little, ExpressVPN got us into the Netflix of the Netherlands, Belgium, France, Germany, Thailand, South Korea, Japan, Australia and Mexico.NordVPN has a massive array of French servers, so if you’re francophone that service might hit your sweet spot a little better.
-It also did well on some random tests we did, especially in European countries.
-VyprVPN did okay, but since its network is smaller, it allows for fewer countries.
-That said, when expressed in percentages its servers did best of all: if the service has a location available, chances are you can get into Netflix.
+It also did well on some random tests we did, especially in European countries and Canada.
+CyberGhost did okay, but since mainly in the U.S. and Europe, where most of its network is.
+We had less success accessing Canadian servers.

 Sign up for our newsletter